Northumberland's Winter Birds

-Join us for a winter birdwatch across inland and coastal habitats including Holy Island, expansive beaches such as Druridge Bay and some lesser known inland birding spots to look for peregrines, crossbills and grebes.
-We'll walk up to 6 miles (9.5km) each day.
+Join us for a winter birdwatch across inland and coastal habitats including Holy Island and the expansive beaches such as Druridge Bay.
+We'll walk up to 6 miles (9½km) each day.
 Suitable for any level of experience, with no prior knowledge required.

 - Enjoy birdwatching in a small sociable group setting

 - Leisurely walks with regular stops to watch birds

 - Our expert Leader will guide you around the best sites